Manjunatha-b/blog-simple-lang/README.md

 ./build.sh
 ```

-> If you have problems with ownership run chmod +x ./build.sh
+If you have problems with ownership run chmod +x ./build.sh

-> Edit the expression in main.go to test out different ones.
+Edit the expression in main.go to test out different ones.

 To run the program:

 ```bash
 go run main.go
 ```

+> Note: ANTLR jar was downloaded from the main source, and its license is present in ANTLR-license.txt